meta-introspector/time-grants/README.md

 Join our Community: Join our community of developers and researchers to collaborate on Coq proof development and bug bounty efforts.
 We look forward to receiving your grant proposals and working together to improve the security and reliability of open-source projects!

-we want projects to pay us to develop coq-of-X project where X is project name and each project will be introspected with self hosted tools on platform X and then we run x-introspector as a service to earn money

-* Coq-of-X Project: Introspection and Verification as a Service
+# Coq-of-X Project: Introspection and Verification as a Service

 We propose a unique opportunity for projects to partner with us in developing a Coq-of-X project, where X is the project name.
 Our goal is to provide a self-hosted platform for introspection and verification, utilizing x-introspector as a service to earn money.